Florida SLPs License Renewal & CEU Info

 Virtually all of the consumers (96%) said hospitals should be required to report medical errors to state health departments.
 Currently most states (including Florida) do not disclose facility-specific information to the public about mistakes.
 Yet 82% want each hospital’s medical error record to be available to the public.
 According to a study in Health Affairs (Classsen et al., 2011), hospital errors are more common than suspected…ten times more common.
 Medical errors and other adverse events occur in one-third of hospital admissions according to the authors.
 The more you look for errors, the more you will find.

-Preventing Medical Errors in Speech-Language Pathology is a 2-hour online continuing education (CE/CEU) course that addresses the impact of medical errors on today’s healthcare with a focus on root cause analysis, error reduction and prevention, and patient safety.
-Multiple scenarios of real and potential errors in the practice of speech-language pathology are included, along with recommended strategies for preventing them.
+This course addresses the impact of medical errors on today’s health care with a focus on root cause analysis, error reduction and prevention, and patient safety.
+Multiple scenarios of real and potential errors in the practice of speech-language pathology and audiology across the continuum of practice are included, along with recommended strategies for preventing them.
 Evidence shows that the most effective error prevention occurs when a partnership exists among care facilities, health care professionals, and the patients they treat.
-Suggested strategies for preventing errors address all three elements: (1) models for changing the culture in care facilities, (2) lifelong learning for SLPs that is focused on ethical, evidence-based, culturally competent practice and (3) tools for educating and empowering patients. * This course satisfies the medical errors requirement for biennial relicensure of Florida speech-language pathologists and audiologists.
-Course #20-77 | 2013 | 35 pages | 15 posttest questions

-This online course provides instant access to the course materials (PDF download) and CE test.
-After enrolling, click on My Account and scroll down to My Active Courses.
-From here you’ll see links to download/print the course materials and take the CE test (you can print the test to mark your answers on it while reading the course document).
+This online course provides instant access to the course materials and CE test.
+The course is text-based (reading), and the CE test is open-book (you can print the test to mark your answers on it while reading the course materials).

 Florida SLP License Renewal & CE Info